codefwd/Network-exploration-using-nmap-though-Kali/README.md

 $sudo nmap -PS 10.0.2.5

 Nmap checks the most common ports to see if they're open on the host.
 It does this by starting a connection to the service and then closing it down before the connection is completed.
-It’s called TCP syn ping.
+It’s called a TCP syn ping.
 You can see by the results that metasploitable has quite a number of ports open: